vippsas/vipps-ecom-api/vipps-ecom-api.md

 The landing page is not involved in this flow, since the merchant app is expected to use the `vipps://` URL to deeplink straight to Vipps.

+**Important:** Using `isApp` comes with some extra responsibility:
+* The merchant's native app must be sure that the user's phone can open the `vipps://` deeplink.
+* Vipps requires a minimum version of the phone's operating system.
+At the time of writing this is iOS 12 (from 2018) or Android 6 (from 2015).
+If the user has an older version of the operating system, Vipps can not be used.

+Because of the above our general recommnendation is to _not use `isApp`, but leave this to Vipps, and let the automatic work for you.

+If you do want to use `isApp` the flow is as follows:

 1. Merchant initiates the payment with `isApp:true` parameter:
    [`POST:/ecomm/v2/payments`](https://vippsas.github.io/vipps-ecom-api/#/Vipps_eCom_API/initiatePaymentV3UsingPOST).